Karthikeya-Subramanian/CompTop.iiitb/_pages/about.md

 ---
 permalink: /
-title: "Theoretical Computer Science and Computational Geometry Lab"
+title: "Graph Geometry And Topology Lab"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome to the Theoretical Computer Science and Computational Geometry Lab at IIIT Bangalore.
+Welcome to the Graph Geometry And Topology Lab at IIIT Bangalore.
 Our research focuses on various aspects of theoretical computer science, computational geometry, topological data analysis, and scientific visualization.

 Faculty
 ======